 The advantage of marine loans is convenience.
 Suppose you’re buying from that particular dealer.
 You can often get promotional rates or specialty loan terms.
 However, you’ll have fewer options compared to securing financing elsewhere.
 Lender credit score criteria vary, but usually, a credit score of 700 or higher increases your chances of loan approval.

-Buying a boat should only be considered if you plan to pay off the balance before the intro APR expires and transitions to a higher ongoing APR.
+You should only use a credit card if you can pay off the boat before the intro APR expires and transitions to a higher ongoing APR.
 Otherwise, the interest can make this an extremely costly way to finance a boat.

 The advantage of buying a boat with a credit card is that it’s convenient.
 You don’t need to apply for a loan, and you can get 0% APR financing for a set period.
 However, without a plan to pay off the charge before the high APR takes effect, you could risk paying much more in interest for the loan.